-- I. Develop and support at least one Traffic Safety Advocacy Group (i.e., MADD, SADD, Safe Kids, Etc.), and - 2.
-Maintain a current directory of Highway Safety Advocates (i.e. Name, Address, Phone Numbers, E-Mail Addresses, etc.), and - 3.
-Establish and maintain a Task Force with a minimum of three (3) meetings per year, and - 4.
-Establish and conduct a Regional Highway Safety Award/Recognition program, and - 5.
-Make face to face contact with each (100 Percent) law enforcement agency in the project's service area and secure (i.e. maintain a file) letters of support and cooperation, secure 50 percent of involvement from local law enforcement agencies, and - 6.
-Maintain a log that summarizes all traffic related fatalities in the project area, and - 7.
-Develop and support one Law Enforcement Liaison (LEL) in each county, and - 8.
-Provide the GHSP details of upcoming events for the "Monthly Events Calendar" by the 20th of the preceding month, and
+- I. The Project Director must successfully complete a NHTSA Project Management Class, and - 2.
+The Project Director must successfully complete a forty (40) hour approved Instructor Development course, and - 3.
+Develop and support at least one (I) Advocacy Group (i.e. MADD, SADD, Safe Kids, Etc.), and - 4.
+Maintain a Directory of Highway Safety Advocates (i.e. Name, Address, Phone, E-Mail, etc.), and - 5.
+Establish and maintain a Task Force with a minimum of three (3) meetings per year, and - 6.
+Establish and conduct a Regional Highway Safety Award / Recognition program, and - 7.
+Make face to face contact with each (100%) Law Enforcement Agency in the project's service area and secure (i.e. maintain a file) Letters of Support and Cooperation, and

-- 9. Prepare and submit to the GHSP by the close of business on November 1, 2011, a detailed Yearly Activities Report or Year End Report, and - 10.
-Conduct at least one law enforcement effort for back to school, and - 11.
-Conduct a minimum of six Highway Safety Presentations to the private sector of the region, civic groups, and government excluding law enforcement agencies and schools. - 12.
-Maintain PI & E relationship with DMV Regional Offices in your region, and - 13.
-Get involved with area SADD Chapters. - 14.
+- 8. Develop and support one regional Law Enforcement Liaison (L.E.L.) and one L.E.L. within each agency, and - 9.
+Provide the GHSP with a Monthly Activity Report, CPS Installations, Media Report of the 20th day of the following month, and - 10.
+Provide the GHSP details of upcoming events for the "Monthly Events Calendar" by the 25th of the preceding month, and - II.
+Prepare and submit to the GHSP by the C.O.B. on November I, a detailed Year End report, and - 12.
+Conduct at least one (1) PI&E/Law Enforcement effort for back to school, and - 13.
+Conduct a minimum of six (6) Highway Safety Presentations to the private sector of the region, civic groups, and government excluding law enforcement agencies and schools, and - 14.
+Maintain a PI&E relationship with DMV Regional Offices in your area, and - 15.
 Assist GHSP in the following surveys: - a.
 DMV-Driver Attitude Survey (June-August) - b.
-Statewide Seatbelt Use Survey (June)
+Statewide Seatbelt Use Survey (June) - 16.
+Maintain a current equipment log and submit it with monthly Request for Reimbursement as needed.